In this Article

 A master’s degree would prepare you to work as a healthcare IT project manager.

-Health Educator
+Health educator

 Health educators work with a wide range of populations, teaching them how to better care for themselves and how to access healthcare resources.
 Depending on the setting, you might be a classroom teacher, imparting vital knowledge, or you might take a more innovative approach and create community art events that inspire people beyond the classroom.

-Medicine (Environmental Health Focus)
+Medicine (Environmental health focus)

 Epidemiologist